kyrie-chow/Recommendation-System-using-ML/README.md

-# Simple-Recommendation-System
+# Recommendation-System using Machine learning
-It's a Simple Recommendation System [like Netflix, Amazon Recommendation].
+**It's a Recommendation System like Netflix, Amazon Recommendation.**